paxoscn/md2docx/README.md

 - "Set margins to 1.5 inches on all sides"
 - "Make code blocks have a gray background"
 - "Center all images and make them smaller"
+- "Add numbering to H1 headings with format 1."
+- "Add numbering to H2 headings with format 1.1."
+- "Remove numbering from H3 headings"

 #### Supported Modifications
 - **Fonts**: Change font family, size, color, bold, italic